Breaking Down Adverse Possession

-Inattentive owners of Westfield Indiana real estate could eventually become subject to an adverse possession claim.
+Inattentive owners of real estate could eventually become subject to an adverse possession claim.
 Adverse possession describes the concept of people acquiring title to property by occupying it instead of purchasing it.
-Indiana law sets forth the conditions that could result in a party gaining legal title to property without paying for it.
+Real estate law in Indiana sets forth the conditions that could result in a party gaining legal title to property without paying for it.
 Whether someone is making an adverse possession claim against your property or you wish to apply adverse possession to obtain legal title, it is import to consult with an experienced Westfield Indiana real estate attorney.

 A person must occupy a property for at least ten years in Indiana to make an adverse possession claim.
 During this period, the person must also prove additional continuous actions that meet the other conditions necessary for an adverse possession claim.